ioccc-src/winner/2001/herrmann1/README.md

 Some explanations:
 - The tape alphabet is always O and I.
-- The states can be anything starting with "st". "start" and "stop" are the start and stop states, respectively.
+- The states can be anything starting with "`st`". "`start`" and "`stop`" are the start and stop states, respectively.
 - To define a state, use two lines: one for each letter on the tape.
 You may omit one of the lines if the Turing machine will never enter the state reading that letter.
 (In the example, the